Chairwoman of the Board and Chief Information Officer, Steward Health Care System

 Mr. Vengco is a Senior Fellow at Boston University's Health Policy Institute.
 He is also a lecturer at Boston University's School of Medicine, Boston University's School of Management, and Harvard University.
 He holds an undergraduate degree from Boston College and has Masters degrees from Harvard University and Boston University School of Medicine.
 In 2010, Mr. Vengco was recognized by Modern Healthcare magazine as one of the Top 25 Clinical Informaticists in the country.
 That same year, he also received distinction from Information Management magazine as one of the Top 25 Information Managers in the country.
 He was also a recipient of the eHealth Initiative's Advocate of the Year for Business Process Improvement.

+Mr Vidyarthy serves on the board of a number of companies and is an advisor to private equity firms.
+Prior to this he served as the Chief Information Officer at Beacon Health Options, the nation’s premier behavioral health management company, serving more than 50 million people across all 50 states.
 Prior to joining Beacon Health Options, Anup was the Senior Vice President and Chief Information Officer at Beacon Health Strategies from 1997 to 2014.
-His responsibilities included leading the development, implementation and maintenance of Beacon’s information system platform, business intelligence/reporting systems and web portals.
 Before Beacon Health Strategies, Anup served as the Director of MIS for the Executive Office of Elder Affairs, Commonwealth of Massachusetts, where he led the development and implementation of a statewide case management system across 23 agencies.

-Anup Vidyarthy a 25-year veteran of the health care industry holds an MBA, Business Administration & Management; MS, Computer Information Systems from Southern New Hampshire University and a BS, Electrical & Electronics Engineering from Visvesvaraya National Institute of Technology, India.
+Mr. Vidyarthy holds an MBA, Business Administration & Management; MS, Computer Information Systems from Southern New Hampshire University and a BE, Electrical & Electronics Engineering from Visvesvaraya National Institute of Technology, India.

 Chief Information Officer, Berkshire Health Systems